 In place of green beans, you could add Brussels sprouts—another classic holiday side dish.
 You could also add broccoli, kale, or any other green vegetable to your bowl.

-Alternately, try a salad in place of green beans (or cooked greens).
-This shaved Brussels sprout salad, my festive kale salad with coconut bacon, and my farro salad with sweet potatoes and apples are some of my favorite, seasonal options.
+Alternately, try a simple salad in place of green beans (or cooked greens).
+This shaved Brussels sprout salad, my festive kale salad with coconut bacon, and my favorite butter lettuce side salad are all great.

 Or, you can omit the cranberry component altogether, option for some fresh parsley or chives as a garnish instead.
 The bowls will still feel fulsome and complete.